Sir William Pearce, 1st Baronet: Politics

 As one of Govan's leading businessmen, Pearce took up public office as a Commissioner (councillor) for the Burgh of Govan.
 He unsuccessfully contested the Glasgow constituency at the 1880 general election, but after the redistribution of seats he was elected at the 1885 general election as Member of Parliament (MP) for the new Govan constituency.
 His victory was narrow, with a majority of only 155 votes over his Liberal Party opponent.

 Pearce was re-elected at the 1886 election with a slightly increased majority of 362 votes, and on 21 July 1887 he was made a Baronet, of Cardell in the County of Renfrew.

 Death and legacy

 Pearce died suddenly at the age of 55 in his home on Piccadilly in London, on 18 December 1888.
 He is interred at Gillingham, Kent.
 An independent memorial was erected in Craigton Cemetery in south-west Glasgow.
 The monument was designed by the architects Honeyman and Keppie.
+Bronze plaques and a bust of Pearce were designed by sculptor Albert Toft.
+Standing near the entrance of the cemetery the impressive monument was robbed of its architectural bronzes in 1970 and ultimately demolished in 1976 due to its excessive vandalism.

 He was survived by his wife Dinah Elizabeth Socoter, who was originally from Gravesend in Kent.
 Their only child was William George Pearce, who succeeded to the baronetcy.

 His estate was valued for probate purposes at £1,069,669.
 His statue still stands at Govan Cross near the Pearce Institute, a building containing a public hall, library and other rooms, which was given to Govan by his widow.